abdullahpichoo/ai-video-editor-backend/README.md

 - Generate subtitles from audio/video using some external APIs like OpenAI Whisper (via OpenAI API), Gemini API, AssemblyAI, or Deepgram
 - Extract audio from video → generate subtitles → allow editing → display over video

-# Tech:
-Framework: Next.js (with App Router and TypeScript)
-Styling: TailwindCSS
-Database : MongoDB (with native Nodejs driver and u don’t have to use mongoose) Plus Points:
-Respecting type-safety and use of generics if possible Layered Architecture for backend (handler -> service -> repository) High Cohesion, Low Coupling
-Best React Practices
-Unit Tests if possible (with Jest)

-Note: Keep things simple.
-Don't overengineer.
-Don't add comments unless very very necessary.